Conner Capel

-Michael Conner Capel (born May 19, 1997) is an American professional baseball outfielder for the Oakland Athletics of Major League Baseball (MLB).
-He made his MLB debut in 2022 with the St. Louis Cardinals.
+Michael Conner Capel (born May 19, 1997) is an American professional baseball outfielder who is a free agent.
+He has previously played in Major League Baseball (MLB) for the St. Louis Cardinals, Oakland Athletics, and Cincinnati Reds.

 Amateur career

 Capel attended Seven Lakes High School in Katy, Texas, and played on their baseball team.
 As a senior, he batted .456 with 36 runs, 27 doubles, and 23 stolen bases.
 He committed to play college baseball for the Texas Longhorns.
 He was selected by the Cleveland Indians in the fifth round of the 2016 Major League Baseball draft, and he signed with them for $361,300, forgoing his commitment to Texas.

 Professional career

-Cleveland Indians organization
+Cleveland Indians

 After signing, Capel was assigned to the Rookie-level Arizona League Indians to make his professional debut.
 For the season, he slashed .210/.270/.290 with 13 RBIs and ten stolen bases in 35 games.
-In 2017, he played for the Lake County Captains of the Class A Midwest League where he batted .246 with 22 home runs, 61 RBIs, and a .795 OPS over 119 games.
-He began 2018 with the Lynchburg Hillcats of the Class A-Advanced Carolina League.
+In 2017, he played for the Lake County Captains of the Single–A Midwest League where he batted .246 with 22 home runs, 61 RBIs, and a .795 OPS over 119 games.
+He began 2018 with the Lynchburg Hillcats of the High–A Carolina League.